CHEWV Timeline

 County and State Boards of Education were questioning the use of Exemption K by homeschoolers.
 A ruling was made by the Attorney General that families must use Exemption B to homeschool.

-*New Exemption B Allows Home Education*
+*New Exemption B Births Modern Home Education*

 In the 1986 legislative session, new wording was put in Exemption B that allowed families the right to home educate without county approval and without county oversight!